puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 Currently, Geppetto can work with metadata.json in two modes:

-* As "derived" from the Modulefile
+* As derived from the Modulefile
 * As a first class file

 When it's derived, the metadata.json file will change whenever the Modulefile changes.
 It will also be deleted if the Modulefile is deleted.
 Eventually, the Modulefile will be deprecated.
 For this reason, you might want to delete the Modulefile but _keep_ the metadata.json.
 Here's how: